dhirajgagrai/linux-kernel-dev-setup/README.md

    qemu-img create -f qcow2 ubuntu.img 30G
    ```

-3. Launch the image and install it from the QEMU graphical window:
+3. Launch the image and install it on the created disk using the QEMU graphical window:
    ```sh
    qemu-system-aarch64 \
       -monitor stdio \